VDBBjorn/Advanced-Algorithms/README.md

 Use Visual Studio to open the solution and compile all the projects at once.
 All projects have been tested and are fully working as of 12/2016.

 ## Note
-It is also possible to use these with the GNU C++ compiler, although some notations might be incorrect.
+It might also be possible to use these with the GNU C++ compiler, although this has not been tested.

 ## TODO
 * Search trees